raei-2748/invariant-hedging/REPRODUCE.md

 Paper releases attach a bundle created by `scripts/package_release.py` that includes `environment.yml`, a Docker image digest, `data-mini.tar.gz`, and the rendered report tables.
+To perform a clean-room reproduction:

+1. Follow the download and container steps in the [release guide](RELEASE.md#7-reproduce-the-paper-lite-report-from-release-assets).
+2. Extract `data/data-mini.tar.gz` to mirror the repository layout.
-To perform a clean-room reproduction, extract the tarball, pull the recorded container image, and run `make report-lite` inside the container.
-Compare the regenerated CSVs in `outputs/report_paper/tables/` against the `golden/` copies shipped with the release to confirm the snapshot matches the manuscript.
+3. Launch the recorded container image and run `make report-lite`.
+4. Compare the regenerated CSVs in `outputs/report_paper/tables/` against the `golden/` copies shipped with the release.
+The `manifest.json` emitted by the packaging script lists SHA256 checksums for quick diffing.

 ## Provenance and artifact tracking